-The first 3d printing concept store in the region
+the first 3D printing concept store in South America

 The client carries out since 2003 a company called Danston S.A. which is in the business of importing supplies and accessories for inkjet and laser printing.

 The idea of importing 3D printers is born from the client in 2014, after visiting a printing trade show in China and forseeing its potential in the Uruguayan market.

 By identifying the trend that would manifest in South America and the rest of the world about a year later, the client commissioned Suiza de America to create a Danston sub-brand, that would include the 3D printing products as a new category within the company.

 3D printing is an additive manufacuring technology where a three-dimensional object is created by superimposing successive layers of material.It is becoming more relevant than ever and changing the way we understand the fabrication of objects, bringing it closer to the domestic sphere and allowing a previously unreachable level of customization in mass produced processes.
 The popularization of the technology and the current development of both hardware, software and materials, marks a bright future for it.

 Although its current relevance might suggest that it is very recent, 3D printing was born in 1984; but it is only since 2003 that there has been a great development of it, since the cost of printers and supplies have been significantly reduced and a series of patents have been liberated.